Search internet providers in your area

 Fiber

 Fiber internet is the fastest and most reliable internet option available.
-It offers symmetrical download and upload speeds and many providers offer multi-gigabit internet plans.
-Unfortunately, fiber internet has limited availability and is generally more expensive than other technology types due to the cost of building a complicated infrastructure.
+It offers symmetrical download and upload speeds, and many providers offer multi-gigabit internet plans.
+Unfortunately, fiber internet has limited availability and is generally more expensive than other technology types.

 Cable

-Cable internet is available to most of the U.S., offers gigabit speeds and is one of the most reliable forms of internet.
-Cable will have lower upload speeds than fiber, however, and may be slow during peak usage times.
+Cable internet is available to most of the U.S., offers gigabit speeds, and is one of the most reliable forms of internet.
+However, cable will have lower upload speeds than fiber and may be slow during peak usage times.

 Fixed wireless